IBM/cloudpakforintegration-workshop/workshop/exercise-app-connect/README.md

 ![Implement flow](images/implementflow1.png)

 Next you'll map the properties from your model to the Salesforce Contact properties.
-Click in the text box for the **Account Id** property and then click on the icon just to the right of the field.
-Select the **ClientId** property of your model.
+For our API, an *Account Id* will be returned by Salesforce for our new contact, and we want to map it to a field called *Client Id* to return via our API to the caller.
+To ceate this mapping, click in the text box for the **Account Id** property and then click on the icon just to the right of the field.
+Select the **ClientId** property of your model:

 ![Map Client Id](images/mapclientid.png)